kommander/aden/docs/index.md

 Your browser should have updated to our stylesheet by now.
 But we are still getting that _alert_, so lets remove that again `rm index.js`.

 Better.
 We just created a page, that could be deployed as is.
-I will take care of optimizing your _bundles_ and _entry points_ for fast delivery, leveraging the hottest web technologies available, like [Webpack](https://github.com/webpack/webpack) and Babel.
+I will take care of optimizing your _bundles_ and _entry points_ for fast delivery.

 ## Application
-That one page would be pretty alone though.
+That one page would be pretty lonely though.
 Lets get started with our first app.

 <div id="quotemachine">
   <blockquote>